MicrosoftDocs/dataexplorer-docs/data-explorer/web-results-grid.md

 ## Expand a cell

-Expand a cell to view [dynamic](kusto/query/scalar-data-types/dynamic.md) data or long strings.
-In the detailed view, dynamic data is presented like JSON to make it more readable.
+Expand a cell to open a detailed view of the cell content, which is especially helpful for viewing [dynamic](kusto/query/scalar-data-types/dynamic.md) data or long strings.
+In the detailed view, dynamic data is presented like JSON.
 To expand a cell, follow these steps:

 1. Double-click a cell to open the detailed view.
 1. Select the icon on the top right of the result grid to switch reading pane modes.
 Choose between the following reading pane modes: **Inline**, **Below**, and **Right**.